-n the 1960’ preparation of the meals was left to school headmasters and children who often aided in the process.
-As a result, in 1967 the program was modified so that food was prepared in Central Kitchens, then delivered to each school.
+In the 1960’s preparation of the meals was left to school headmasters and children who often aided in the process.
+As a result of concern about the resulting loss of the children’s education time, in 1967 the program was modified so that food was prepared in Central Kitchens, then delivered to each school.
 This system, however, brought another set of issues, including “problems with vehicles and bad roads [meaning] that students did not always get the meals they had been promised.
 Thus, there were less feeding days under this new system.”
 Through the 1980s, efforts were made to streamline the system and expand coverage as much as possible.

 Today, Tamil Nadu has one of the most efficiently organized school lunch systems in India.
-Every primary school has three staff members who deal solely with the school meals program: a cook, a helper, and an organizer who handles logistics and accounts. n 1994,7.4 million children.
-In 2003, an independent survey conducted by the Center for Equity Studies reported that “it was a joy to observe the mid-day meal in Tamil Nadu- a living example of what can be achieved when quality safeguards are in place.” in Tamil NaduMDaMinterpretations of scholars, activists, and government officials on how the MDM should be implemented; this analysis will lay the foundation for the ethnographic assessment.
+Every primary school has three staff members who deal solely with the school meals program: a cook, a helper, and an organizer who handles logistics and accounts.
+In 1994, all 7.4 million children in the state were covered by the program.
+In 2003, an independent survey conducted by the Center for Equity Studies reported that “it was a joy to observe the mid-day meal in Tamil Nadu- a living example of what can be achieved when quality safeguards are in place.”
+This thesis will go on to look at the results of the program’s impact in two different schools in Tamil Nadu, one highly unusual in that it has a human rights curriculum in association with its Mid Day Meal program, and the other, which has far more typically implemented its feeding program without any associated curriculum.
+Before looking in depth at the ethnographic data from these two schools, we will first look more generally at interpretations of scholars, activists, and government officials on how the MDM should be implemented; this analysis will lay the foundation for the ethnographic assessment.

 IV.
 INDIAN INTERPRETATIONS ON THE IMPLEMENTATION OF THE MDM

-nactivists, researchers and government officials have commented on how to implement the MDM and what rights-holders should receive from the scheme. the MDM a means for children to receive food to their nutritional and biological needs.
+This chapter will contrast Indian interpretations on how to implement the MDM with the ideas suggested by international human rights scholars.
+Many Indian activists, researchers and government officials have commented on how to implement the MDM and what rights-holders should receive from the scheme.
+Some see the MDM primarily as a means for children to receive food to satisfy their nutritional needs.
 For many others, the Mid Day Meal has social implications such as alleviating caste discrimination or serving as a way for children to learn about good hygiene.
-Very few participants in the discussion ave viewed the execution of the MDM from a rights-based perspective.
-They have not argu for the promotion of a culture of human rights or for institutional remedies to be in place for children do not receive their allotment of food from the scheme.
-Moreover, those scholars who mention a rights-based approach to the implementation of the Mid Day Meal Scheme fail place importance on children knowing their rights and entitlements implementing the MDM in a way that empowers children to actively seek the realization of those rights.
+Very few participants in the discussion have viewed the execution of the MDM from a rights-based perspective.
+They have not argued for the promotion of a culture of human rights or for institutional remedies to be in place for children who do not receive their allotment of food from the scheme.
+Moreover, those scholars who mention a rights-based approach to the implementation of the Mid Day Meal Scheme fail to place importance on children knowing their rights and entitlements or implementing the MDM in a way that empowers children to actively seek the realization of those rights.